 History of machines running NetBSD/newsmips and NetBSD/news68k

 According to that page, the first NEWS machine appeared in January 1987, in Japan.
 It was NWS-800, which is not supported by NetBSD/news68k as of this writing.
 It was designed for replacement of VAX mini-computers on desktop.
 The price was 950,000-2,750,000 Yen ($8800-$25000 US) and they were selling very well in Japan.
-The NEWS machines were used for DTP, CAD/CAM etc. They were sold in USA and Europe (there are a few user of NetBSD/news68k in USA and Italy) but the sales were hard because Sun Microsystems already had big market share.
+The NEWS machines were used for DTP, CAD/CAM etc. They were sold in the USA and Europe, but sales were slow because Sun Microsystems already had a lot of market share.

-Sony released the newer MIPS based NEWS (NWS-3800) in December 1989, and they were used for VOD system and internet server etc. Note that the 4.4BSD/Lite release also supported the news3400 models.
-Finally the NEWS division in Sony has been dissolved in 1998.
+Sony released the newer MIPS based NEWS (NWS-3800) in December 1989, and they were used for VOD systems, internet servers, etc. Note that the 4.4BSD/Lite release also supported the news3400 models.
+The NEWS division within Sony was been dissolved in 1998.